 Most of these items are not billed separately and are a part of a sedation and/or surgery package so this is the reason the AMF does not automatically transfer items to a treatment/invoice.
 Automatically transferring these over to the treatment/invoice as charges would potentially cause clients to be double charged.

-3. Click the blue "+" sign to add new drugs to each section.
+- Click on the to add new drugs to each section.

-- Search by inventory code, name, or category to add to drug to the AMF.
+- Item Search: Search by inventory code, name, or category to add to drug to the AMF.

-- A default dose can be added in this section. *this will be in a mL given amount.
-The system will know the measurement based off the way the item is set up in inventory and will display it correctly once then click Save.
+- Dose: A default dose can be added in this section.
+The system will know the measurement based off the way the item is set up in inventory and will display it correctly.

-- Choose the default route(s).
+- Route: Choose the default route(s).
 If a drug can be given in multiple routes hold the Ctrl key on the keyboard and click on multiple routes.
-Then Save.

 To access the AMF the staff must first navigate to the patient's medical record.
 Scroll down to the beginning of the medical record and click on the following links below based on the view of the medical record.